-It is temporary and is used to start creating a bonsai, maintain an existing one and to change older bonsai as well.
+Bonsai wire is used to start training bonsai, maintain an existing one and to change older bonsai as well.

 Copper for bonsai is not the same as the wire you would find in a home store hardware department.